 Certain Imaging and Analysis facilities are located in building or rooms that require card reader access or iris scanner access.
 For Harvard Users, their HUID is used as access card, non-Harvard Users must visit the CNS Administrative Office at LISE 304 in order to obtain a swipe card.

 There are certain facilities that have special safety considerations (laser, x-ray etc.) and require special training and /or certification requirements.
-Please take a look at the specific tool’s webpage for information on any special requirements for specific tools.
+Please take a look at the specific tool webpage as well as the Nanofabrication facility Use and Imaging and Analysis Use tabs in this section for additional information on any special requirements for specific tools.

 CNS, in conjunction with Harvard Environmental Health & Safety, maintains a MSDS database.
 If you wish to bring any chemicals into a CNS lab space that is not listed on the MSDS database, you must complete a Material Request Form.